MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 22. In the **My account** window that appears, in the **Password** tile, select **CHANGE PASSWORD**.

 23. A new tab will open displaying the **Change password** window.
-In the **Old password** field, enter Holly's existing password, which is the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account). <br/>
+In the **Old password** field, enter Holly's existing password, which is the New Administrative Password. <br/>

 	Enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **Submit**.
 Note the error message that you receive.